 “It’s intermittent energy and so we need to ensure we have the base load to back that up,” the minister said.

 The average cost of the power put forward by the proponents was $42 per megawatt hour.
-Duncan said Potentia’s bid was lower than that but he declined to give the actual price until after Alberta completed a request for proposal this week.
+Duncan said Potentia’s bid was lower than that but he declined to give the actual price until after Alberta completed a request for proposal.

 Potentia did not respond to a request for more information about the project but Duncan said it’s now up to the company to secure the land for the turbines and access roads and work with the community.
 An environmental assessment will also be required.

 Potentia is owned by Power Energy Corp., which is a wholly owned subsidiary of Power Corp. of Canada.
 It has about 700 projects in Canada and the United States.